pypa/pipx/README.md

 Read more on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).

-Notice that you **don't need execute any install commands to run the binary**.
+Notice that you **don't need to execute any install commands to run the binary**.

 It eliminates the tedium of creating and removing virtualenvs, and removes the temptation to run `sudo pip install ...` (you aren't doing that, are you? 😄).